-The corridor will be serviced with 2 trunk routs and 14 feeder routes when the corridor operationalised.
+The corridor will be serviced with 2 trunk routs and 14 feeder routes when the corridor will be operationalised.

-- The trunk routes are: - Trunk 1 Along Dr Belcher/Dewetsdorp Road, from 1km south of Ivy Matsepe Cassaburi Street to intersection with Harvey Road, Hanger Road to Intermodal and via Saint George, OR Tambo and Saint Andrews to Hoffman Square.
+The trunk routes are:

+- Trunk 1 -Along Dr Becher, from 1km south of Ivy Matsepe Cassaburi Street to intersection with Harvey Road, Hanger Road to Intermodal and via Saint George, OR Tambo and Saint Andrews to Hoffman Square.
 The trunk starts at a high capacity bus stop. - Trunk 2 Along Meadows Road.
+From Maritz Avenue via Dolfyn Avenue, joining Dr Belcher and then along Dr, Belcher same as trunk route 1.

+Feeders Routes:

-From Maritz Avenue via Dolfyn Avenue, joining Dr Belcher and then along Dr Belcher same as trunk route 1. - Feeders Routes: - The 14 feeder routes are presented in Figure 19-12 and listed in Table 19-11.
-The transformation of feeders to complementary routes are presented in Figure 19-13 to Figure 19-15 and listed per envisaged implementation year in Table 19-11. - Diagonal Routes: • - Two diagonal routes were included in the design that will link Meadows Road with Dr Belcher and Rocklands Transfer, and a second route that will link up-to Motheo TVET College and University along OR Tambo.
+- The 14 feeder routes are presented in Figure 19-12 and listed in Table 19-11.
+The transformation of feeders to Complementary route also known as complementary routes are presented in Figure 19-13 to Figure 19-15 and listed per envisaged implementation year in Table 19-11.

+Diagonal Routes:

+Two diagonal routes were included in the design that will link Meadows Road with Dr Belcher and Rocklands Transfer, and a second route that will link up-to Motheo TVET College and University along OR Tambo.